-As in previous years, most of the District's back-to-school paperwork will be completed through an online system called PowerSchool.
-Using this system, you will update the information we have on file for you and your child(ren).
+As in previous years, most of the District's back-toschool paperwork will be completed through an online system called PowerSchool.
+Using this system, you will update the information we have on file for you and your student(s).
 Each summer, families will receive communication from the school with instructions on how to log in to complete this update process.